suetarazi/readingnotes-/class-02.md

  Best practices state CSS rules be stored in a separate file (externally) and referenced in the head of the HTML document via a <link> tag.

+# JavaScript - Chapter 2 Notes:

+JavaScript code is organized into Statements, each which starts on a new line.
+Groups of statements can be organized into blocks of code.
+Comments in JavaScript are important (so one knows what you are doing) and are denoted by /* and */ for multi-line comments and // for a single line comment.

+Variables are used to store data.
+They are declared using the term var followed by the variable name followed by a value (if you choose to assign one).